craftcms/commerce-stripe/README.md

 To add the Stripe payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to “Stripe”.

-> **Tip:** The Publishable API Key and Webhook Signing Secret settings can be set to environment variables.
+> **Tip:** The Secret API Key, Publishable API Key, and Webhook Signing Secret settings can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.

 ## Payment security enforcement